Introducing BlindAI, an open-source privacy-friendly AI deployment in Rust

 - Remote attestation: The remote client asks the server to provide proof that it is indeed serving a secure enclave with the right security features

-- Prediction: Once remote attestation passes, the client can send data to be safely analysed using a TLS channel that ends inside the enclave.
+- Prediction: Once remote attestation passes, the client can send data to be safely analyzed using a TLS channel that ends inside the enclave.
 The AI model can be uploaded and applied, then the result is sent securely.

 More details on the API can be found in our docs.